learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 - Recommend a list of Top-N items that the active user will like the most based on the highest predicted ratings for the items that they have not yet seen

-Here is a representation of that last representation:
+Here is a representation of that last bullet point:

 <img src = "./images/making_recommendations.png">

-This can be done with two different methods:
+These recommendations can be acquired with two broad categories of recommender algorithms:

 * Memory-Based also known as Neighborhood-Based
 * Model-Based approaches